 H.R.
 2029 also provides additional business tax provisions, like the permanent expansion of Section 179 expensing and the five-year extension of Bonus Depreciation.
 Both these provisions should bring greater financial certainty to small businesses in the autogas industry.

-Roldan praised the work of Representatives Mike Kelly (R-PA) and Ron Kind (D-WI) for their leadership to get to get the bi-partisan bill approved.
+Roldan praised the work of Representatives Mike Kelly (R-PA) and Ron Kind (D-WI) for their leadership to get the bipartisan bill approved.
 “When Congress works together, consumers are the ultimate beneficiaries,” said Roldan.